bpdegnan/redbash/README.md

 redbash is userland macports with the target of RHEL.

 redbash is an attempt to install [macports](https://www.macports.org/), which is for macos but can be installed with root on [Ubuntu] (https://trac.macports.org/wiki/InstallingMacPortsOnUbuntuLinux), as a userland package on RHEL where one does not have root access.
+This is achieved by building all of the support utilites that are required to compile macports, which are all inherently BSD.

-Firstly, bsd has a different sed, and for that reason I've done a port of BSD's sed as [bsdsed](https://github.com/bpdegnan/bsdsed).
+Firstly, BSD has a different sed, and for that reason I've done a port of BSD's sed as [bsdsed](https://github.com/bpdegnan/bsdsed).

 Secondly, paths are challenging, and for this reason there's a structure of: